Rooted in Temple, Reaching the World

 And your whole family is with you, right?
 How has that been?

 Honestly, it's been a huge bonus.
-I met my husband doing this work during my first posting in Nigeria.
-He’s also a physician in public health and HIV.
-We always dreamed of doing this together as a family.
-Years later, there was an opening in Zimbabwe.
-I told him, “Should I apply?”
-He said, “Go for it,” and I got it.
-The kids were little—like four, five and seven—and we just jumped.
-They’ve been amazing.
-They’ve embraced it all.
-They go to international schools and have friends from all over the world.
+We have four amazing children.
+They’ve embraced it all as globetrotters.
+They attend the best international schools and have friends from all over the world.
 They’re truly global citizens, and I love that for them.
 It’s a life I never imagined for myself growing up.

 Looking back on your career over all these years, what’s been the most rewarding part of your work?

 I love public health.
-I feel like I was truly meant for this field.
+I was truly meant for this field.
 Even when the work is hard or the moments are low, I’ve never regretted my career.
-I’m driven by passion, not just a paycheck.
-Sure, there are perks, like you may have seen in [the Netflix series] The Diplomat—but the biggest reward is knowing I’ve played a role, big or small, in helping people live healthier lives.
+I’m driven by passion and not by a paycheck.
+Sure, there are perks, like meeting other great diplomats as you may have seen in [the Netflix series] The Diplomat—but the biggest reward is knowing I’ve played a role, big or small, in helping people live healthier lives.

 You recently visited the Temple University Japan Campus.
 How was that experience and how has your alumni engagement evolved over the years?

 Oh, absolutely.
 I’ll give you an earful!
 That was a huge moment for me.
-I pledged a sorority during my time at Temple, and I’ve stayed very engaged with my alumni chapter.
+I pledged a Delta Sigma Theta Sorority, Inc. during my time at Temple, and I’ve stayed very engaged with my alumni chapter and recently served as a charter member of the Southern Africa Alumnae Chapter in 2021 as well.
 That’s kept me connected to Temple in a way, though not necessarily with the university itself or the campus directly.
-I’d give here and there over the years, but nothing consistent.
 Still, I talk about Temple all the time.
-I’m a Temple brand ambassador—if I see someone wearing Temple gear, if I hear “Philly,” or even “UPenn,” I jump in and say, “Oh, I went to Temple!
+I like to think of myself as a Temple brand ambassador—if I see someone wearing Temple gear, if I hear “Philly,” or even “UPenn,” I jump in and say, “Oh, I went to Temple!
 Have you considered Temple?”
 There’s a great sense of pride from undergrad that really sticks with you.

 Visiting the Temple campus in Tokyo was phenomenal.
-I didn’t know what to expect, but standing there in another country, seeing my university on the ground—it was surreal.
-There were so many familiarities, little things that reminded me of life at Temple 20 years ago.
+I didn’t know what to expect, but standing there in another country far from home, seeing my university on the ground—it was surreal.
+There were so many familiarities, little things that reminded me of life at Temple over 20 years ago.
 I told my teenagers—who, of course, rolled their eyes the whole time—but I made them come.
-And in the end, they appreciated it, even if they didn’t show it right away.
+And in the end, they appreciated it.
 Touring both the Tokyo and Kyoto campuses was amazing.
 It gave me a chance to reflect, make comparisons and see how much progress has been made.

 Have you been to Main Campus recently?

-The last time I was on Main Campus before that was in 2019.
+The last time I was on Main Campus was in 2019 for homecoming.
 I returned briefly in 2023, and the changes were incredible.
 It made me feel proud, but a little jealous too—like, “Wow, look at all these new spots!”
 Back in my day, we only had the Campus Grill!
 Now there are so many eateries, and the new library is stunning.

 Speaking of young people—since you’re a seasoned professional in public health—what advice would you give to students who are in CST now or just starting to think about their careers?
 What kind of wisdom would you pass on?

 I’d say: Seize every opportunity, even if it feels out of reach.
 You’ll be supported by the Temple community—faculty, staff and the culture itself.
 If you get the chance to study abroad, do it.
 If that’s not feasible, look for something else—a mini tour, a short program, anything.
 I wasn’t plugged into those types of experiences when I was a student, but they make a big difference.
-Networking is another big piece—connect with alumni, even from other campuses.
-I visited Ambler a few times just to take a course.
+Networking is huge—connect with alumni, even from other campuses.
+I visited Ambler campus many times and I took a course there.
 It was a challenge logistically, but those barriers might be easier to navigate now.
 Beyond all that, speak highly of your school.
 You’d be surprised what people know—or want to know—about Temple and Philadelphia.
 Be prepared to share your story as an Owl.

 And here’s something we say in my family: Lead with the good.
 Everyone has challenges, and they matter—but start by sharing what made your experience great.
 If someone wants to go deeper, then sure, talk about the challenges too.
 But always highlight the value of your experience.